BeatsuDev/tibber.py/README.md

 with [Tibbers' API explorer](https://developer.tibber.com/explorer).

 Every field of the API types should be found in the corresponding `tibber.type` (e.g. the `size: Int` field of `Home` type, should be accessed in the tibber.py package as: `Home.size` and return an int).
-In addition to these "1 to 1", field to property/method functions, there might be extra properties or methods for simpler access of common properties (one example: it is possible to simply write `home.address1` instead of `home.address.address1`, although the latter is also supported).
+In addition to these "1 to 1" relations between the tibber.py package and the Tibber API, there might be extra properties or methods for simpler access of common properties
+(one example: it is possible to simply write `home.address1` instead of `home.address.address1`, although the latter is also supported).
 The docstrings of the `tibber.types` correspond to the description of each type in the api explorer docs (located on the right side of the Tibber API explorer).